Payments & Scholarship

 Workshop Program Cost

-HDNA is committed to offering tiered pricing for Canadian participants to make this program accessible to Canadian families.
-For Canadian families, the cost of the 2021-2022 program is $15,500 USD.
+HDNA is committed to offering sliding scale prices between $16,200-$18,200 USD for Canadian participants to make this program financially accessible to Canadian families.
+Please fill out the HDNA Scholarship Application below to be considered for this sliding scale.

 *Workshop tuition is fixed in US dollars ($), and includes all educational programming, seminars and day trips, food, housing, living expenses, ground transportation within Israel, health insurance, and more.
 Program tuition does not include airfare to and from Israel, nor kupa (more information on kupa at bottom of page).
 However, our office is able to connect families from the same area if interested in flying together.